- Freshman Applicants

-Arts and Sciences students may withdraw from all classes for a term until the last day that classes are taught by requesting a withdrawal in the Office of the Registrar.
-In the event of extenuating circumstances, after the conclusion of the term, students may petition for a retroactive withdrawal through the Dean of Students Office.
-For specific withdrawal procedures and campus-wide policies, see the Withdrawal section.
+Arts and Sciences students may withdraw from all classes for a term through the last day that classes are taught by requesting a withdrawal in the Office of the Registrar.
+In the event of extenuating circumstances, after the conclusion of the term, students may petition for a retroactive term withdrawal through the Office of Undergraduate Education.
+For specific withdrawal procedures and campuswide policies, see the Withdrawal section.

-Students in the College of Arts and Sciences who withdraw from two regular semesters in a row will have a dean's stop placed on their registration.
+Students in the College of Arts and Sciences who withdraw from two fall and spring terms in a row will have a dean's stop placed on their registration.
 Summer session is not counted within the context of this policy.
-Students with a consecutive withdrawal dean's stop will not be permitted to return to CU Boulder before one full academic year has elapsed (not including their semester of withdrawal).
+Students with a consecutive withdrawal dean's stop will not be permitted to return to CU Boulder before one full academic year has elapsed (not including their last term of withdrawal).

 Good Academic Standing

-Good academic standing in the College of Arts and Sciences requires a cumulative grade point average of 2.00 (C) or above in all University of Colorado work.
+Good academic standing in the College of Arts and Sciences requires a cumulative grade point average of 2.000 (C) or above in all University of Colorado work.
 Grades earned at another institution are not used in calculating the grade point average at the University of Colorado (this includes courses taken at Metropolitan State University on the Denver campus).
-However, grades earned in another school, college or campus within the University of Colorado system are used in determining a student's scholastic standing and progress toward the degree in the College of Arts and Sciences.
+However, grades earned in another school, college or campus within the University of Colorado system can be used in determining a student's academic standing and progress toward the degree in the College of Arts and Sciences.
 Academic standing is processed at the end of fall and spring terms based on all CU classes taken, including Continuing Education classes.
 Students can use summer to return to good standing, but summer enrollment that negatively impacts GPA is not subject to academic standing processing

-Academic Alert – Probation for First-Year Semester Students Only
+Academic Alert – For First Semester Students Only

-- Students may take classes through the Division of Continuing Education (Boulder evening or online courses) to try to raise their CU GPA and may apply for reinstatement when they have reached a 2.000 cumulative GPA.
-Students who enroll in Continuing Education courses to restore their good academic standing must maintain a 2.50 GPA or above during each term to avoid dismissal from Continuing Education.
+- Students may take classes through the CU Boulder's Division of Continuing Education (evening or online courses) to try to raise their CU GPA and are eligible for reinstatement when they have reached a 2.00 cumulative GPA.
+Students who enroll in Continuing Education classes to restore their good academic standing must maintain a 2.30 GPA or above during each term to avoid dismissal from Continuing Education.

 - Students can take courses at another academic institution.
-To be reinstated, your cumulative GPA at CU before your suspension plus the grades and credit hours resulting from all work done at other institutions after your suspension must calculate to a cumulative GPA of at least a 2.000.
+To be reinstated to main campus classes, students' cumulative GPA at CU plus the grades and credit hours resulting from all work done at other institutions after your Academic Suspension must calculate to a cumulative GPA of at least a 2.00.
 This is referred to as a virtual GPA.
-These transfer grades are used only for the purpose of reinstatement and do not impact your official University of Colorado GPA.
-If students choose this option and are reinstated based on a virtual GPA, they will be readmitted on Academic Probation and given two semesters of main campus enrollment to bring their CU cumulative GPA to a 2.000 minimum.
+A virtual GPA is used only for the purpose of reinstatement and does not impact a students' official University of Colorado GPA.
+If students choose this option and are reinstated based on a virtual GPA, they will be readmitted on Academic Warning and given two semesters of main campus enrollment to bring their CU cumulative GPA to a 2.00 minimum.

-- Students on Academic Suspension may enroll in main campus Summer Session classes to try to raise their CU GPA and may apply for reinstatement when they have reached a 2.000 cumulative GPA.
+- Students on Academic Suspension may enroll in Summer Session classes to try to raise their CU GPA and are eligible for reinstatement when they have reached a 2.00 cumulative GPA.

 - Students may choose any combination of numbers 1, 2 and 3.

-The procedure to apply for reinstatement can be found on the A&S Academic Advising Website.
-If a student, who has earned Academic Reinstatement, has not be enrolled at CU Boulder for more than three consecutive fall/spring terms they may also need to apply for readmission to the university.
+The procedure to apply for Academic Reinstatement can be found on the Arts and Sciences Academic Advising and Coaching Website.
+If a student, who has earned Academic Reinstatement, has not been enrolled at CU Boulder for more than three consecutive fall/spring terms they may also need to apply for readmission to the university.

 The College of Arts and Sciences follows the policies and procedures governing acts of academic dishonesty can be found on CU Boulder's Student Conduct & Conflict Resolution website.
 A university's intellectual reputation depends on the maintenance of the highest standards of intellectual honesty.
 Commitment to those standards is a responsibility of every student and faculty member at the University of Colorado.